prantlf/markdown-middleware/Readme.md

 # markdown-middleware

   middleware for serving markdown files as rendered HTML.
-Currently it uses githubs API to do the rendering but will switch to local rendering when I find something that can handle the syntax highlighting of all github's languages.
+It makes an effort to render a closely as possible to the style of github but stops short of actually using githubs API to keep performance snappy.

 ## Installation